transcom/mymove-docs/docs/backend/setup/database-migrations.md

 - `make db_deployed_migrations_migrate`

 The reason to use a `make` target is because it will correctly set the migration flag variables and target the correct database with environment variables.

+## Delete Migrations
+In the event that you need to make an edit to a migration that you have just created prior to merging it into the main branch, you can delete the migration and recreate it after making your edits.
+To do this, follow these steps:

+1. Delete the migration file in the manifest
+2. Rerun the migrations using: `make db_dev_reset db_dev migrate`
+3. Recreate the migration file in the manifest
+4. Rerun the migration

 ## Secure Migrations